iLPdev/bigbusiness/ref/README.md

 ## Archived Releases
-Chornoliogy of the theme as it made its way through the concrete5 marketplace review board process.
+Chronology of the theme as it made its way through the concrete5 marketplace review board process.